Thirupathiare2004/Fullstacktb/README.md

 # Fullstacktb
-today we are learning git.<br>Instructor is vinay sir.
+Today we are learning git.<br>Instructor is vinay sir.